dcdustin/Carbon.Documentation/docs/users/modules/optional-modules/autowipe-module.md

   - Deletes files/folders in `PostWipeDeletes`
   - Updates the current wipe state and resets timers

-Maps can be randomly pulled from the map pool using `"MapUrl": "POOL"`.
+Maps can be randomly pulled from the map pool using `"MapUrl": "POOL"`. <br>
+The maps get automatically removed from the list if they're marked as `"Temp": true`.

 ---